legoraft/legoraft.github.io/_drafts/hypnos-v2.md

 ![Image of graphical artifacts in mission center](../assets/images/hypnos-v2/mission-center-artifacts.png)

 After doing some research, I found out that by setting `GSK_RENDERER=gl` before launching mission center it would be fixed.
 These issues also appear in other libadwaita applications and have the same fix.
-These issues seemed to be related to mesa or the intel xe driver.
-I found a few issues like [mesa's #13759](https://gitlab.freedesktop.org/mesa/mesa/-/issues/13759) and [nixpkgs' #353990](https://github.com/NixOS/nixpkgs/issues/353990).
-The root cause for these issues hasn't really been found yet, but I'm hopeful that they will be fixed eventually.
+This seemed to be related to mesa or the intel xe driver.
+I found a few bug reports like [mesa's #13759](https://gitlab.freedesktop.org/mesa/mesa/-/issues/13759) and [nixpkgs' #353990](https://github.com/NixOS/nixpkgs/issues/353990).
+The root cause for these problems hasn't really been found yet, but I'm hopeful that they will be fixed eventually.
 This is just a fact of using hardware and software that isn't widely used yet.

 ## Conclusion